andradehenrique/dokploy-mcp/README.md

 Dokploy MCP Server exposes Dokploy functionalities as tools consumable via the Model Context Protocol (MCP).
 It allows MCP-compatible clients (e.g., AI models, other applications) to interact with your Dokploy server programmatically.

+This server focuses exclusively on **tools** for direct Dokploy API operations, providing a clean and efficient interface for project and application management.

 ## 🛠️ Getting Started

 ### Requirements